cb2060/git/talk.md

 Previous HEAD position was f56e3da...
 First hello Switched to branch 'master'
 ```

 <img src="gitink/c4.svg">

 ---

-### The work cycle
+## The work cycle

-There are three levels, from "lowest"
+There are three levels:

 * The work directory
 * The staging area
 * The repository

 ```
 repository (c1 -> c2 -> c3...)